My Favorite Alternative Therapies for HealingApr 19, 2022

 Acupressure is similar in practice to acupuncture, only no needles are involved.
 Practitioners use their hands, elbows, or feet to apply pressure to specific points along the body’s “meridians.”.
 Acupressure is thought to relieve blockages so energy can flow freely again, restoring wellness.

 Aromatherapy uses essential oils (concentrated extracts from the roots, leaves, seeds, or blossoms of plants) to promote healing.
 The oils can be inhaled, massaged into the skin or taken by mouth, and each has a specific purpose: Some are used to treat inflammation or infections; others are used to promote relaxation.
 There are so many oils, with such a variety of healing purposes.
 They are great to have on hand and use in your home to diffuse in the air.
-Just make sure they are pure and plant based – the synthetic ones have zero health benefits and can cause harm when applied to skin or inhaled.
+Just make sure they are pure and plant-based – the synthetic ones have zero health benefits and can cause harm when applied to the skin or inhaled.

 4. Ayurvedic Medicine